The future promises to call many traditional ways of thinking into question

-When it comes to eLearning trends, 2021 promises to call many traditional ways of thinking into question.
+When it comes to eLearning trends, the future promises to call many traditional ways of thinking into question.
 A pandemic in a tumultuous political season means a dramatic revolution in the way we think about work and the future of corporate learning.

 Consider the following changes on the horizon: